 Laneway housing can be a positive tool in heritage preservation.
 When built behind an existing residence as a method of adding density without demolition, a thoughtfully-designed lane home can minimize the impact on neighbouring homes, blend with the character of the neighbourhood and be respectful of neighbours.
 For Architect James Burton, partner of the firm Birmingham & Wood Architects and Planners, and the homeowners, the design of this East Vancouver laneway home was a thoughtful study in harmonizing character with privacy.

 The lot measures 50’ by 122’, a common lot size in many Vancouver neighbourhoods.
 Ensuring privacy of both the principal and laneway house while best using the lot was a key consideration.
 Pathways to the two homes, along with landscaping and yard space ensure a separate and private feel to both.
 The homeowners were also concerned about overshadowing, so the lane home is designed with a low-profile ensuring direct sunlight still reaches the main and neighbouring homes.
-The use of clerestory windows allows plenty of natural light into the lane home without sacrificing privacy for either residence.
+The use of clerestory windows with expertly made to measure shutters allows plenty of natural light into the lane home without sacrificing privacy for either residence.

 As the owners would be moving into the lane home at a later date, they were concerned about the quality of the lane home space; maintaining a sense of space and airiness in the 850 square foot home was important.
 By picturing themselves living in the space versus simply building an income generator, special attention has been paid to creating a unique home with all the comforts of a larger residence including yard space, a separate entry space, open-plan living room and kitchen and two bedrooms.
 The home is also set back from the lane which not only offers further green space for the lane residents, but also ensures the building visually encroaches less on neighbouring homes.